WICG/view-transitions/explainer.md

 ```

 - **transition element**: If the element is created as a "computed style + content image", this element will have a width and height of the content box of the original element, and have its computed styles reapplied.
 If the part is created as a "single image", this element will have a width and height of the border box of the original element.
 In either case, this element has a transform applied to position it in viewport space.
 - **image wrapper**: This element has a width and height of 100%, and [`isolation: isolate`](https://developer.mozilla.org/en-US/docs/Web/CSS/isolation).
-This wrapper is useful when cross-fading textures (documented later).
+This wrapper is useful when cross-fading images (documented later).
 - **image**: This contains the cached image, which may paint outside the parent elements.
 This would be a replaced element so CSS properties like `object-fit` will be supported.
 This element has a width and height of 100%, although the image may paint outside of its own bounds, similar to how a `box-shadow` is painted outside of an element's bounds.

 These elements will be addressable via pseudo-elements, although they may be exposed as full elements via a JS API.